 Who doesn’t love ice cream and popsicles in the summer?
 They are one of the best and tastiest ways to cool down.
 Having these treats isn’t a bad idea unless it is close to bedtime.
 If you notice that it’s within an hour or two before bed, limit your child’s sugar intake.
 If possible, eliminate it all together after a certain time.
-Having sugar or caffeine (if they drink tea) too close to bedtime can wreak havoc on their ability to actually rest.
-If it happens that you miss the cut off time, implement it as soon as possible and allow them to burn it off with a little more playtime.
+Having sugar or caffeine (if they drink tea) too close to bedtime can wreak havoc on their ability to rest.
+If you miss the cut off time, implement it as soon as possible and allow them to burn it off with a little more playtime.

-3. Create a wind down routine.
+3. Create a wind-down routine.

 With all the excitement that summer brings, children can find it hard to unwind.
 Most parents think that a little TV time will help, but on the contrary, it stimulates your child’s mind even more.
 So what can you do to help them relax?

 - Turn off the TV one hour before bedtime.
 This will allow your child to calm down and get into bedtime mode.

 - Read a book with them.
 There’s something about books that just puts us all to sleep.
 Find something soothing, and sleep will quickly follow.

 - Create a sleep-friendly environment.
 If your child’s bedtime falls just before night sets in, invest in “blackout shades” or curtains to make the room conducive for sleep.